 Generally, Radford College will refer any requests for consent and collection notices in relation to the personal information of a student to the student’s parents.
 Radford College will treat consent given by parents as consent given on behalf of the student, and notice to parents will act as notice given to the student.

-Parents may seek access to personal information held by Radford College about them or their child by contacting the Headmaster.
+Parents may seek access to personal information held by Radford College about them or their child by contacting the Principal.
 However, there will be occasions when access is denied.
-Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the School’s duty of care to the student.
+Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the College’s duty of care to the student.